Aethervoid12/ITD-DDA-Project/README.md

 ### Platform(s) required to run the application

 ### Limitations / Bugs in the application
+#### Boxy Ninja Slasher Game
+The trajectory of the mesh prefabs cutting is not completely correct.
+(If I cut the cube vertically, it would split apart differently not exactly a vertical slice.)

 ## DDA Deliverables
 ### Application Flow